ntessicini/sql-analytic-app/readme.md

-# Great SQL anaylitics app
+# Great SQL analytics app

 ## How to install the app